 Chicken Alfredo Recipe is Fettuccine Alfredo made with chicken and homemade noodles in a thick sauce of Parmesan and Romano cheese, heavy cream, butter, garlic and finely chopped parsley.

-The recipe was developed by Alfredo di Lelis who owned an Italian Restaurant in Rome circa 1920.
+The original recipe was developed by Alfredo di Lelis who owned an Italian Restaurant in Rome circa 1920.

 Today, the standard procedure for making it is to add heavy cream and other various cheeses such as Ricotta, Romano or Cream Cheese.

-Wash and cut up chicken (if it hasn't already been done.
+Wash and cut up chicken, if it hasn't already been done.

 Cover with enough water to cover chicken and cook on medium heat until chicken is tender and starts to pull away from the bone.

 Remove from heat and set aside to cool.

 When cool enough to handle, remove skin and bones.